James E. Short Center

 The Board of Regents of the Montana University System has authorized each unit of the Montana University System to grant waivers of tuition and out-of-state tuition to a limited number of regularly enrolled undergraduate and graduate students who meet prescribed criteria.
 Tuition waivers do not waive mandatory fees.

-Tuition waivers may be granted to recognize exceptional accomplishment or to increase accessibility of higher education to those who require financial assistance.
+Tuition waivers may be granted to recognize exceptional accomplishments or to increase accessibility of higher education to those who require financial assistance.
 Certain students, such as high school honor students, international students, or Native Americans of Montana, may be exempt from paying out-of-state tuition.
 These tuition exemptions are determined by the Financial Aid Office.

 Students who receive out-of-state tuition waivers must pay all mandatory fees.